Jflux05/kickstarter-analusis/README.md

 ![Plays campaign outcomes by goal amount](https://github.com/Jflux05/kickstarter-analysis/blob/a03d5fc0b5b5cbf31b8deb634fda79954d965c16/Resources/Outcomes_vs_Goal.png)

 ### Challenges and Difficulties Encountered
 The challenge's prompt mentions that it wants it to be well described with screenshots, when it should request a brief breakdown of the analysis performed with screenshots to support it.
 Additionally, I ran into the issues created by a  difference between local and remote git changes.
 I also learned a little bit about hidden files and how they can introduce a bit of confusion and require complex merging.
+Additionally, in the analysis based on goals, the data for plays is limited and for that particular subcategory and there are no cancelled campaigns.
+Finally, in the prompt for the campaigns by goals, the image showing the different goal ranges displays "Greater than 50000" however this appears to be incorrect.
+The reason being, that if we were to enter >50000 into our COUNTIF formula the results would be different and not capture all of the qualifying campaigns.

 ## Results